EnergySystemsModellingLab/muse_teaching_kit/docs/hands_on_01/hands_on_1.md

 ![](assets/Figure_1.3.png){width=50%}

-**Figure 1.3:** Insert Create PivotChart
+**Figure 1.3:** Insert -> Create PivotChart

 Ensure that the "Select a table or range" highlights all of the data, and the "Choose where you want the PivotChart to be placed" is selected to "Existing worksheet" like in the figure above.
-Then within the "Table/Range" box, click the cell where you woud like the figure to be placed.
+Then within the "Table/Range" box, click the cell where you would like the figure to be placed.
+Click "OK" when finished.

-You should then see the boxes appear shown below in Figure 1.4 in Excel:
+You should then see the boxes appear as shown below in Figure 1.4 in Excel:

 ![](assets/Figure_1.4.png){width=100%}

 **Figure 1.4:** Inserted PivotChart

-Next we want to view how the capacity changes per technology over the technology horizon for the power sector.
+Next we want to view how the capacity changes per technology over the modelled time period for the power sector.

 To do this, we must drag the relevant Fields from the PivotTable to the `Filters`, `Columns`, `Rows` and `Values` boxes.

 First, we will drag the `capacity` field to the `Values` boxes.
 These are the values that we want to plot.
 Then we will drag the `year` field to the `Axis (Categories)` box.
 This will start to populate a table and a graph.
-Finally, we want to filter for the residential sector.
+Finally, we want to filter for the power sector.
 To do that we will drag the `sector` field to the `Filters` box.

 We should then end up with the chart, table and PivotTable fields shown in Figure 1.5.